International Travel Policies & Guidelines

 Smith College Policy on State Department Travel Advisories

 1. Smith College adopts and adheres to U.S. State Department Travel Advisories with respect to College sponsored travel and programs whenever issued for a particular country, locale or region.
-Smith College will not fund, award credit for, or otherwise sponsor or support any international curricular or extracurricular project in any country or location for which the U.S. Department of State:
+Smith College will not, without a special exemption, fund, award credit for, or otherwise sponsor or support any international curricular or extracurricular project in any country or location for which the U.S. Department of State:

-- issues an advisory that orders departure of U.S. dependents and non-emergency personnel;
+- issues an advisory that orders departure of U.S. dependents and non-emergency personnel from the country or region;

-- recommends that U.S. citizens reconsider travel to or in the country for specified reasons; or
+- recommends that U.S. citizens reconsider travel to or in the country, or a specific region, for specified reasons; or

-- advises that U.S. citizens not travel to the country.
+- advises that U.S. citizens not travel to the country or region.

 2. This policy applies to all approved Smith Study Abroad programs and any previously-approved short-term faculty-led programs, including graduate programs, as long as the Travel Advisory is in effect.

-4. In all instances in which a Level 3 or 4 Travel Advisory is in effect, all students traveling or studying in the region, as well as the parents or guardians of undergraduate students, are required to sign a location and date-specific Travel Advisory Acknowledgement of Risk Waiver.
+4. In all instances in which a Level 3 or 4 Travel Advisory is in effect, all students planning travel or study in the region, as well as the parents or guardians of undergraduate students, are required to sign a location and date-specific Travel Advisory Acknowledgement of Risk Waiver.

 5. In the case of approved travel or programs already underway, when a Travel Advisory for the location is updated to recommend actions listed in item #1 above, the circumstances will be carefully monitored by the Office for International Study and, if necessary, the International Risk Management Team to determine whether the traveler or programs should: